 New Courses Available

 Free, self-paced UF/IFAS Extension Online Learning courses are now available.
 Click on the course name below to register through Canvas.
 Participants who successfully complete the course will earn a certificate.
-A new course on DIY drip irrigation is being developed, so check back periodically to see our updated course list.

 - Water Conservation in Sarasota County